LaboratoireMecaniqueLille/crappy/docs/source/tutorials/generators.rst

    Once the end of the list have been reached, the :ref:`Generator` stops the program.

-After that you can add some options that will precise how the :ref:`Generator` should work:
+Several options also allow to precise how the :ref:`Generator` should work:
-   - ``cmd_label`` will give names to your signals after their generation so you can plot them easily, or match with a camera for example.
-Very useful when you have several generators.
+   - ``cmd_label`` renames the output signal.
+The default name is 'cmd'.
+This feature is mostly useful when the program contains several Generators.
-   - ``freq`` will impose a frequency for the generation of the signal (how many points of the signal should it takes in 1 second ?)
+   - ``freq`` is the generator output frequency. will impose a frequency for the generation of the signal (how many points of the signal should it takes in 1 second ?)
    - ``repeat`` if True, the generator will go back to the beginning of the list endlessly instead of ending the program.

 Example: